Autumn can be the perfect time of the year to tie the knot. From the vibrant autumn colours and natural scenery to the hearty seasonal cuisine.

 Remove all wet leaves.
 Be sure to have your wedding planner or florist remove any wet leaves from common doorways, entryways and walkways to prevent injuries.
 Wet leaves are slippery and can be very hazardous.

-Get creative and embrace the beauty that Autumn brings into your wedding.
+Get creative and embrace the beauty that Autumn brings to your wedding.
 Use this guide for inspiration and a reference for planning the day of your dreams.

 Author: Naomi Shaw